 107.09 Use of Explosives.
 When the use of explosives is necessary for the prosecution of the Work, exercise the utmost care not to endanger life or property, including new Work.
 The Contractor is responsible for all damage resulting from the use of explosives.

-Obtain written permission to perform in-stream blasting from the Chief of the Division of Wildlife, according to .
+Obtain written permission to perform in-stream blasting from the Chief of the Division of Wildlife, Ohio DNR according to ORC 1533.58.
 Provide the Engineer with all documentation submitted to obtain this permit and with a copy of the permit.

 The Contractor agrees, warrants, and certifies that it will observe State laws and local ordinances and regulations relative to the use and storing of explosives kept on the Project site.